maximilianspiess/neomesh-LoRa-Tracker/README.md

 # neomesh-LoRa-Tracker

 ## What is it
-An Arduino-based bike tracker that transmits its position through the LoRaWAN network.
+An Arduino-based bike tracker for [neomesh](https://neomesh.de/) that transmits its position through the LoRaWAN network.

 ## Components
 - 1x TTGO T-Beam V2